Samsung Unpacked: How to watch the Galaxy Z Fold 2, Note 20 announcement Aug. 5

-In one week, Samsung will host the Unpacked event online, during which the Galaxy Note 20 and Galaxy Z Fold 2 are expected to be announced.
-The timing of the August event is curious, because just last week Samsung launched the Galaxy Z Flip 5G, an update to the Galaxy Z Flip that launched earlier this year.
+In less than one week, Samsung will host the Unpacked event online, during which the Galaxy Note 20 and Galaxy Z Fold 2 are expected to be announced.
+The timing of the August event is curious, because just a couple weeks back Samsung launched the Galaxy Z Flip 5G, an update to the Galaxy Z Flip that launched earlier this year.
 Samsung's Unpacked event takes place virtually on Wednesday, Aug.
 5 at 10 a.m.
 ET/7 a.m.
 PT.
 Unpacked follows similar events by companies like Apple, which have shifted events online due to the coronavirus pandemic.
 Samsung will stream the event live from South Korea.

 But you can join CNET before, during and after the event on its livestream hosted by Senior Editors Iyaz Akhtar and Bridget Carey, along with Editor At Large Jeff Bakalar.
 Senior Reporter Shara Tibken will make a special guest appearance before the event.